oracle/docker-images/OracleHTTPServer/README.md

    - Place the custom_mod_wl_ohs.conf file under OHS INSTANCE home
    - Start Node manager and OHS server

-_NOTE: If custom_mod_wl_ohs.conf is not provided or not found under mounted shared data volume, then configureWLSProxyPlugin.sh will still start OHS server which will be accessible @ http://localhost:7777/index.html._

-_Later you can login to running container and configure Weblogic Server proxy plugin file and run restartOHS script._

 5. Sanity URLs check for OHS server
    - Now you can access the OHS index page @ http://localhost:7777/index.html
    - Static html page @ URL http://localhost:7777/helloWorld.html

 6. All applications should now be routed via the OHS port 7777.

+######NOTE: If custom_mod_wl_ohs.conf is not provided or not found under mounted shared data volume, then configureWLSProxyPlugin.sh will still start OHS server which will be accessible @ http://localhost:7777/index.html.

+######Later you can login to running container and configure Weblogic Server proxy plugin file and run *restartOHS.sh* script.

 ## Support